Former FBI director James Comey indicted on two criminal charges

 Use of the illegal party drug mephadrome soars among young people in Russia.

 The former director of the FBI, James Comey, has been in President Trump's sights for some time.
+Now, a federal grand jury has indicted Mr.

 Comey on charges of making a false statement and obstructing justice.
+He could face up to five years in prison if convicted.

 The indictment comes days after Mr.

 Comey has responded to the indictment in a social media post.
+I'm not afraid, and I hope you're not either.

 I hope instead you are engaged, you are paying attention, and you will vote like your beloved country depends upon it, which it does.

-My heart is broken for the Department of Justice, but I have great confidence in the federal judicial system, and I'm innocent.
+My heart is broken for the Department of Justice, but I have great great confidence in the federal judicial system, and I'm innocent.
+So let's have a trial and keep the faith.

-Our North America correspondent David Willis told me more.
+Our North America correspondent, David Willis, told me more.

 James Comey has been indicted on charges of making false statements to Congress and obstruction of justice.

-And it's thought that the charges relate to testimony that he gave to the Senate Judiciary Committee back in 2020, Addressing Republican criticism of the FBI investigation into Russian election interference, James Comey denied authorizing the disclosure of some sensitive information to the media.
+And it's thought that the charges relate to testimony that he gave to the Senate Judiciary Committee back in 2020, addressing Republican criticism of the FBI investigation into Russian election interference.

+James Comey denied authorizing the disclosure of some sensitive information to the media.
 And that testimony, it's been claimed, contradicted statements made previously by Mr.

 Comey's former deputy.

-The perjury charge, Alex, carries the possibility of up to five years in prison on conviction.
+Now, these are those two indictments represent potentially serious charges.
+The perjury charge, Alex, carries the possibility of up to to five years in prison on conviction.

 But it's worth pointing out, I think, that despite President Trump's zeal in this regard, as far as putting indictments in place against James Comey, officials at the U.S.

-Attorney's Office that is handling this case, the Eastern District of Virginia, have viewed targeting James Comey with some skepticism to the extent that the district's top federal prosecutor, a man by the the name of Eric Siebert, resigned last week after expressing doubts about the strength of the case against James Comey.
+Attorney's Office that is handling this case, the Eastern District of Virginia, have viewed targeting James Comey with some scepticism, to the extent that the district's top federal prosecutor, a man by the name of Eric Siebert, resigned last week after expressing doubts about the strength of the case against James Comey.

 Because it is fair to say that Donald Trump really doesn't like James Comey.

-I think that is very fair to say, Alex, and this is the first time in American history, in fact, that an FBI director has been indicted for a crime.
+I think that is very fair to say, Alex, and this is the first time in American history, in fact, that an FBI director has been indicted for a crime, and it does reflect the animus between James Comey and Donald Trump.

-Trump sacked James Comey back in 2017, shortly after it was confirmed that the president was under investigation over his election campaign's connections to Russia.
+Mr. Trump sacked James Comey back in 2017, shortly after it was confirmed that the president was under investigation over his election campaign's connections to Russia.

-Mr.
+And Mr.

 Comey subsequently branded Donald Trump morally unfit to hold public office.
+Since then, Mr.

 Trump has repeatedly called for Mr.